 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Twin Cities Area Transportation Authority are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the fiscal year ended September 30, 2015.
-We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
+The significant accounting policies used by the Authority are described in Note 1 to the financial statements.
+As discussed in Note 1 to the Financial Statements, the Authority adopted Governmental Accounting Standards Board Statement No. 72.
+We noted no transactions entered into by Authority during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the Twin Cities Area Transportation Authority's financial statements was:
+The most sensitive estimate affecting the Authority's financial statements was:

-• Management's estimate of the useful lives of depreciable capital assets is based on the length of time it is believed that those assets will provide some economic benefit in the future.
+Management's estimate of the useful lives of depreciable capital assets is based on the length of time it is believed that those assets will provide some economic benefit in the future.